 DesignCon's "Engineer of the Year" Award is given out each year during the DesignCon event.
-The award recognizes the best of the best in engineering and new product advancements at the chip, board, or system level.
+The award seeks to recognize the best of the best in engineering and new product advancements at the chip, board, or system level.

-The award winner will be selected based on the leadership, creativity, and out-of-the-box thinking that he or she brings to design/test of chips, boards, or systems, with particular attention paid to signal and power integrity.
+The award winner will be selected based on his or her leadership, creativity, and out-of-the-box thinking brought to design/test of chips, boards, or systems, with particular attention paid to areas of signal and power integrity.

 Nominees must be active members of the DesignCon community to be considered for this award.

-The winner will be announced on Thursday, January 30, immediately before the keynote in the Elizabeth A. Hangs Theater and provided with a $1,000 grant or scholarship to present to the educational institution of his or her choice.
+The winner will be announced on Thursday, January 30, at 10:00 am in the Santa Clara Convention Center Theater and provided with a $1,000 grant or scholarship to present to the educational institution of his or her choice.

 Past Engineer of the Year Award Recipients:

 We have been pleased to honor these Engineer of the Year Award recipients

 Vishram Pandit's goal is simple: Share knowledge with the technical community that will one day create the CPUs for next-generation cars, phones, and servers.
 He is well on his way to making that happen; to date he has co-authored a book on Power Integrity for I/O Interfaces, and is co-author of approximately 30 conference and journal publications, out of which 19 were presented at DesignCon.
 Those papers have received 3 best paper awards and 3 finalist awards.
 Vishram received the 2018 Albert Nelson Marquis Lifetime Achievement Award for his contributions to the Signal and Power integrity field.

 Learn more about Vishram in his interview with Design News.